tylerharter/cs301-projects/spring19/lab1/README.md

 <img src="github.png" width="800">

 Downloading files from GitHub (the site hosting this document) is a little tricky for those new to it.
-Follow these steps carefull:
+Follow these steps careful:

 1. left-click on "hello.py"
 2. right-click on the "Raw" button